Every good SEO strategy should feature regular audits of your website. In this post, we talk about what an SEO audit typically includes. Let’s roll!

 A good user experience is essential to improving your SEO.
 Is your site easily navigable?
 Is it mobile friendly?

-Providing users a secure website experience is not just a nice to have anymore.
-Sites with HTTPS are upweighted in ranking.
+Providing users a secure website experience is not just nice to have anymore.
+Sites with HTTPS are upweighted in the ranking.
 It is important to ensure that all components of your website have HTTPS and also the websites linked via canonical and other page tags.